 What Is a DSO?

-A Dental Support Organization, or DSO, is a business that partners with dentists to provide administrative support for a dental practice.
-The DSO takes care of payroll, equipment maintenance, ordering supplies, managing finances, and all the other myriad items that can pull a dentist’s attention away from what they do best: caring for patients.
+A Dental Support Organization (DSO) is a business that partners with dentists to provide administrative support for a dental practice.
+The DSO takes care of payroll, equipment maintenance, ordering supplies, managing finances, and all the other things that can distract a dentist from what they do best: caring for patients.

-We’ve gone into detail about the dental service organization business model previously, but the basic idea is that a well-run DSO is here to help dentists achieve their highest potential as clinicians.
+We’ve gone into detail about the dental support organization business model previously, but the basic idea is that a well-run DSO is here to help dentists achieve their highest potential as clinicians.
 While corporate dental practices can technically fall under the umbrella term of DSO, Community Dental Partners takes a different approach to dental care.
-We believe in putting the patient first, and that means helping dentists jumpstart their careers so they can provide first-rate care right from the beginning.
+We believe in putting the patient first, which means helping dentists jumpstart their careers to provide first-rate care right from the beginning.

 The Key Benefit of Starting Your Career with a DSO: Support

 How can working with a DSO like CDP help you care for patients?
-In one word, support.
-Recent dental school graduates need support at the beginning while they gain confidence, grow their skills, and learn the ropes.
+In a word, support.
+Recent dental school graduates initially need support while gaining confidence, growing their skills, and learning the ropes.
 That’s why we have organized our entire philosophy around providing a supportive environment where dental practitioners can grow throughout their careers.

 Support from Mentors

 Mentorship makes all the difference to new dentists.
 Guidance from an experienced doctor allows recent grads to move through those awkward first steps with confidence and pushes them to achieve more than they may think possible in their first year.
-Beyond observational learning and side-by-side treatment experience, a great mentor can help you cope with the sometimes overwhelming emotions that come with working as a dentist.
-Your mentor can help you navigate high-anxiety patients and how to work well with your team.
+Beyond observational learning and side-by-side treatment experience, a great mentor can help you cope with the sometimes overwhelming emotions of working as a dentist.
+Your mentor can help you navigate high-anxiety patients and learn to work well with your team.

-It’s not impossible to find a great mentor outside the DSO setting, of course.
+It’s not impossible to find a great mentor outside the DSO setting.
 Many associates working for a private practice may start their careers with a wonderful mentor at their side.
-However, even the most enthusiastic dentists may lack the time to sit with you through your first few procedures and may not have any experience as a mentor.
+However, even the most enthusiastic dentists may lack time to sit with you through your first few procedures and may not have any experience as a mentor.
 Mentorship programs like ours are one of the many reasons a DSO can be a great place to start your career.

 On-the-Job Learning with Full Support

-Just as with any job, your first months may bring a steep learning curve.
+As with any job, your first months may bring a steep learning curve.
 In your first adventure into dentistry outside the dental school setting, this learning curve can leave you feeling insecure.
-It’s so important that on-the-job learning in dentistry is done with the full support of an entire team, from your dentist mentor to your assistants, hygienists, and office managers.
+It’s essential that on-the-job learning in dentistry is done with the full support of an entire team, from your dentist mentor to your assistants, hygienists, and office managers.

 As important as this support is for you, it’s essential for your patients.
 Even experienced dentists will have a tooth fracture during what was supposed to be a simple filling.
 The difference is that experience teaches you what to do and how to best handle that situation.
-Without a great mentor at your side and a dynamic team behind you, those learning experiences come at the expense of your patient.
+Without a great mentor and a dynamic team behind you, those learning experiences come at the expense of your patients.
 Being able to trust your support team not only benefits you as a newcomer.
-It’s also one of the ways Community Dental Partners guarantees the best possible care for our patient.
+It’s also one of the ways CDP guarantees the best possible care for our patients.

-The whole point of a Dental Support Organization is, well, support!
+The whole point of a DSO is, well, support!
 A DSO should support its dentists in their mission to focus on patient care.
-As great as private practice can be, going into business for yourself brings with it a slew of concerns that can not only pull focus away from your patients, but also drive you up a wall.
+As great as private practice can be, going into business for yourself brings many concerns that can pull focus away from your patients and drive you up a wall.
 After all, you didn’t go to school for business management.